dror27/dk-shack/vol1/songs/en/Shortness Of Your Breath.md

 While you're mind's all covered up, so you can't see\
 \
 How he beat you every night\
-With words like “Stupid”, “Liar” and “A Dirty Slut”\
+With words like “Stupid”, “Liar” and “Dirty Slut”\
 Chasing grace out of your life\
 Cutting little pieces of your tender heart\
 \